All news

 Nico D'Estais

-2025 was a year of discovery and getting to understand the boat.
+2025 was a year of discovery and learning to understand the boat.

-2026 will be the year of solo sailing, which is no small feat: it's a big boat, with big sails and a big mast!
+2026 will be the year of solo sailing, which is no small feat: it's a big boat, with big sails and a tall mast!

 My last solo race was two years ago, in Class40, during the Transat CIC.